TV actor Imran Khan is a regular in Kashmir nowadays. Thanks to his new travel film Sargoshiyan shot in picturesque valley. Saima Bhat reports

-Sadly, says Khan, he had to get technicians, equipments, lighting etc. from Mumbai.
+Sadly, says Khan, he had to get technicians, equipment, lighting etc. from Mumbai.
 “These things should have been available locally.
 That would help low budget filmmakers like me,” feels Khan.
 Other than shootings and travel, Khan, who is familiar with Srinagar city, spends time walking around the bund, playing polo and billiards.
-“I spend time in gym too.”
+“I spend time in the gym too.”

 Khan, who loves to drive around Srinagar in his car, feels bad about the pathetic condition of roads.
 “People here protest over almost everything.
 Why not protest strongly for good roads!”

 Khan is all praises for Kashmir’s unique hospitality.
 “I have been offered food free of cost a number of times.
 Even people offer you help without bothering to know who you are,” said Khan.

 Four decades back, when Yash Chopra and Shammi Kapoor were regulars here, Kashmir for sure would have been a paradise.